agda/agda/doc/user-manual/language/sort-system.lagda.rst

 Now it is allowed, for instance, to declare a datatype in ``Setω``.
-This means that ``Setω`` before the implementation of this hierarchy, ``Setω`` used to be a term, and there was no bigger sort that it in Agda.
+This means that ``Setω`` before the implementation of this hierarchy, ``Setω`` used to be a term, and there was no bigger sort than it in Agda.
 Now a type can be assigned to it, in this case, ``Setω₁``.

 However, unlike the standard hierarchy of universes ``Setᵢ``, this